StefanoChiodino/find-salem/README.md

 ## Project Overview

-This project aims to create a machine learning model that can distinguish Salem from other black cats using computer vision techniques.
-The model will be trained locally using FastAI and PyTorch.
+This project uses transfer learning with FastAI and ResNet34 to distinguish Salem (a specific black cat) from other black cats.
+It achieves 86.7% validation accuracy on a perfectly balanced dataset of 456 cat photos.

 ## Setup